The Eric Andre Show: Season 5 (2020)

 Adult Swim confirmed via Twitter that the show would air its fifth season in late 2020.
 André said in an interview that he put on 20 pounds, shaved all of his body hair (except for his eyebrows), and "sat in many tanning beds" in preparation, describing his look as "this weird uncanny valley version of myself" which contrasts with his fourth season appearance.
 He confirmed that the season would again feature pranks on the show's guests, stating, "We would very reluctantly or not at all tell the celebrity guests the name of the show so that they’d just come in blind".

 Filming of season 5 was finished just before the start of the COVID-19 pandemic in March 2020.

 On September 10, 2020, the release date was announced for season 5, October 25, 2020.
 On September 30, 2020, a trailer was released for the season.

-On October 22, 2020, Eric confirmed in an interview that Hannibal Buress would leave the series during the season for personal reasons, and he would be replaced with Blannibal, who is played by James Hazley.
+On October 22, 2020, André confirmed in an interview that Hannibal Buress would leave the series during the season for personal reasons, and he would be replaced with Blannibal, who is played by James Hazley.
 André found Hazley on Craigslist.
 After Hazley left, no recurring co-host took his place, but often Felipe Esparza and Lakeith Stanfield acted as co-hosts during interviews for the rest of the season.
 On his exit from the show, Buress said: "It's been a fun ride, but I'm almost 40; it's time to do something else."

-The crew of season 5 took inspiration from Liberace for the set since they discovered him in 2019 and they called him "a strange man from another era".

-During filming of one episode's set destruction intro, Eric ended up suffering a concussion when a shelf John Cena had thrown him into proceeded to fall backwards, causing one of its metal bars to hit him in the back of the head.
-As a result, Eric had to go to the hospital, a situation he admitted in the season's behind the scenes special happened often enough that he had a special phrase to use (calling it a "popcorn") whenever he needed medical attention; he also did not place any blame on Cena, admitting he performed his role as requested and it was simply a matter of he and his crew not planning it out properly.
+During filming of one episode's set destruction intro, André ended up suffering a concussion when a shelf John Cena had thrown him into proceeded to fall backwards, causing one of its metal bars to hit him in the back of the head.
+As a result, André had to go to the hospital, a situation he admitted in the season's behind the scenes special happened often enough that he had a special phrase to use (calling it a "popcorn") whenever he needed medical attention; he also did not place any blame on Cena, admitting he performed his role as requested and it was simply a matter of him and his crew not planning it out properly.